 Flatbed Press and Gallery, located in the Flatbed Building, is a nationally recognized gallery and studio that exhibits contemporary artists’ works on paper.
 Flatbed also produces and sells the works created in its printmaking studio, including lithographs and relief prints that have been collected by several major museums.

 Co-Lab Projects is an artist-run nonprofit organization that provides exhibition space for local artists to display cutting-edge contemporary works (including video and film), installation pieces and performance art.
-Co-Lab will be presenting shows through October 2017 at the Demo Gallery on Congress Avenue, with plans to move into a new space in the near future.

 You can’t miss Art for the People, nestled in a colorfully painted former cottage in South Austin.
 This funky gallery and boutique sells the works of more than 120 Austin artisans.
 Here you’ll find everything from paintings and sculptures to jewelry and home decor.
 Art for the People regularly hosts art openings and classes.